Testosterone rule keeps transgender runner out of trials

 “CeCe has turned her focus towards the future and is continuing to train.
 She will compete on the national — and world — stage again soon,” McFarland said.

-To be eligible for an event, an athlete has to stay below the 5 nmol/L threshold for six months.
+To be eligible for an event, an athlete has to stay below the 5 nmol/L threshold for 12 months.
 In its guidelines, World Athletics says athletes can lower their testosterone level using an oral contraceptive pill, a monthly injection of a hormone therapy drug or by surgery to remove their testicles.

 “It is their choice whether or not to have any treatment, and (if so) which treatment to have,” World Athletics said in a Q&A discussing its policy.